josemarioomrqz/4543-5993-Spatial-Maps/Assignments_Completed/02-Missile_Geometry_202/_micro_lessons/06-Distance/README.md

-# Module 06 — Distance
+# Assignment Completed for Module 06 — Distance

 Computing distances on Earth: from naive Euclidean math to spherically-accurate haversine, with real-world applications and batch performance.